 To help you tread the fine line of eCommerce success, we’ve highlighted five of the most common mistakes first-time entrepreneurs make (and how to avoid them too).

 1. Not Doing Your Keyword Research

-The key to online retail success in 2018 is keyword research.
+The key to online retail success is keyword research.